astronomer/docs/astro/runtime-release-notes.md

 ### Bug fixes

-- Fixed a bug where the `Cluster Activity` tab was missing.
+- Fixed a bug where the **Cluster Activity** tab was missing from the Airflow UI.

 ## Astro Runtime 9.10.0